 L-glutamine is one of those buzzwords in the fitness industry and seems to be highly acclaimed for its ability strip fat and build lean muscle tissue.
 This is all very well, but is it true?
 And if so, how do you use it?

 What is L-Glutamine?

 But, do I need L-Glutamine supplements?

 When intensely training, levels of glutamine are vastly depleted, which in turn decreases overall strength, stamina and recovery time.
 In fact, after an intense exercise session it can take up to 6 days for levels to return to what they should be – not good if you like to train at least 3 to 4 times a week, and one of the reasons why exercisers like to supplement.

 Muscle Repair and Growth

 L-Glutamine and fat loss

-This popular amino acid is definitely up there as a fat burner, as it helps counteract the storage of fat to help regulate weight.
+This popular amino acid is definitely up there as a known fat burner, as it helps counteract the storage of fat to help regulate weight.
 It also reduces cravings for sugar and alcohol (which are up there with the worst belly fat producing offenders), and as belly fat specifically is the most dangerous kind to have in regards to health, keeping it to a minimum is a must.

 Using L-Carnitine alongside L-Glutamine

 L-carnitine is another amino acid that also has an impressive profile for fat burning during exercise – this among many other benefits.
 The reason I mention it is because it’s often used alongside l-glutamine for even more enhanced fat burning and muscle building effects, therefore it may be worth considering this supplement alongside your l-glutamine.

 L-Glutamine can help boost mood, due to the fact that it can cross the blood-brain barrier and stimulate the neurotransmitter GABA.
 This neurotransmitter can also lower feelings of anxiety, depression, and can help you sleep more soundly by reducing symptoms of insomnia.